noahlange/gecs/README.md

 That being said, _particularly_ awesome performance has never been a primary design goal—so long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance improvements.

 **Q/S**: Real-world example?
-**A/R**: Using a naïve culling implementation and PIXI for rendering, a 256×256 map from [FLARE](https://github.com/flareteam/flare-game) runs at about 2ms/frame with ~50MB memory usage.
+**A/R**: Using a naïve culling implementation and PIXI for rendering, a 256×256 map from [FLARE](https://github.com/flareteam/flare-game) runs at 3-5ms/frame with ~75MB memory usage.

 **Q/S**: After reading the code, I am shocked, _shocked_ to find that this is less type-safe than I would have ever thought possible.
 **A/R**: This is correct.
 Unfortunately, this library and its design are more about ergonomics and my feelings than bulletproof type-safety.